savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/3eventemitter/README.md

 1. run the code and watch for the output

-1. when exit the program - using process - indicate how many time 11 was sighted.
+1. when exiting the program - use process - indicate how many times 11 was sighted.

-1. could do a bigger random generator where it looks for the pattern 1111

-1. create those listening could console.log make a wish! or make note of it somehow